 Danilo Pellegrino was born in Milan on 18 September 1957, and studied Business Management at Cattolica University, Milan.
-In 1975, he joined Magneti Marelli S.p.A., a Fiat Group company where he held various positions in the Administration and Control Area.
+In 1975, he joined Magneti Marelli S.p.A., a fia Group company where he held various positions in the Administration and Control Area.
 He joined the Fininvest Group in 1988.
-He scurrently CEO of Fininvest S.p.A. and holds the following positions in the Group's companies: He is Chairman of Alba Servizi Aerotrasporti S.p.A. and of ISIM S.p.A., Deputy Chairman of Teatro Manzoni S.p.A., Milan, and Director of A.C.
-Monza S.p.A..
-He is a member of the Board of Directors of Arnoldo Mondadori Editore S.p.A in 1988 with Professor Tancredi Bianchi, she completed her studies at the London Business School.
-She is a full professor of the Economics of Financial Intermediaries at the Faculty of Economics, La Sapienza University, Rome, where she was vice president between 2011 and 2017 and currently lectures in International Banking and Capital and of Consob's Market Operators and Investors Committee.
-From 2014 to 2016 she was in the Securities and Markets Stakeholder Group of ESMA and since 2023 in the Advisory Working Group on Investor Trends and Research of the ESMA Risk Committee.
-She has been a member of the Scientific Committee of the Confindustria
+He is currently CEO of Fininvest S.p.A. and holds the following positions in the Group's companies: He is Chairman of Alba Servizi Aerotrasporti S.p.A., Milan, and Director of A.C.
+Monza S.p.A.
+He is a member of the Board of Directors of Arnoldo Mondadori Editore S.p.A